Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 ![](https://i.imgur.com/QwQ8vzR.png)

 **Known issues:**
-There can be issues with Makito X Decoder. (under investigation)
+There can be issues with Makito X Decoder. (under investigation) Use Option 1 for Makito X decoder.

 **Pros/Cons in comparison with Option 1:**

 _Pros:_
-* MPEGTS is not malformed and can be dumped into a recording without issues.
-* Works with more servers, clients: Wowza, Nimble Streamer, SRT Live Server, FFmpeg, ffplay, VLC, etc.
+* MPEGTS muxer options can be customized (ex: set pid for video and audio tracks).
 * Several audio tracks can be streamed (for instance, track 1: main track, track 2: background music, track 3: commentary etc.) while in option 1 only a single track can be selected.
 OBS Studio supports up to 6 audio tracks.

 _Cons:_